Definition for a binary tree node.

 Leetcode: Binary Search Tree Iterator

-Given a binary tree, write an iterator that performs in-order iteration and returns next
+Given a binary tree, write an iterator that performs in-order iteration and returns next as well as hasNext.
+It is guaranteed that next is never called on an empty tree.

 The naive approach looks as follows.
-Note that the space complexity here is O(n)
+Note that the space complexity here is O(n).

 # Definition for a binary tree node.